MicrosoftDocs/power-platform/power-platform/admin/onpremises-data-gateway-source-management.md

 ## Manage users

 Select a data source and then select **Manage users** to see the list of current data source users.
 These users can use this data source in published reports and data flows.
-Currently, you can remove users but not add users.

 > [!div class="mx-imgBorder"]
 > ![Manage users for data source](media/data-gateways-source-manage-users.png "Manage users for data source")